-Laser Surgery is used to treat macula edema and proliferative retinopathy (advanced diabetic retinopathy).
-One type of laser treatment is "focal laser treatment", which seals the leaking vessels.
-Generally, laser surgery is used to stabilize vision, not necessarily to improve it.
-A second type of laser surgery is "scatter laser treatment", used for proliferative retinopathy.
-This treatment shrinks the abnormal blood vessels.
-Often this can result in side vision loss.
+Laser Surgery.
+Argon-laser photocoagulation is a type of laser surgery used to treat macular edema and proliferative retinopathy (advanced diabetic retinopathy).
+Generally, laser surgery is used to stabilize vision, not necessarily to improve it.27 Laser surgery includes focal and scatter laser treatment.
+Focal laser treatment seals leaking vessels.28 Scatter laser treatment (used for proliferative retinopathy) shrinks the abnormal blood vessels.
+Both of these treatments can often result in loss of peripheral vision.

 1. G. Malaguarnera, et al, Folate status in type 2 diabetic patients with and without retinopathy, Clinical Ophthalmology, August, 2015.

 2. B. Meng, et al, Effects of Curcumin on TTX-R Sodium Currents of Dorsal Root Ganglion Neurons in Type 2 Diabetic Rats with Diabetic Neuropathic Pain, Neuroscience Letters, August, 2015.

 3. N. Alcubierre, et al, Vitamin D Deficiency Is Associated with the Presence and Severity of Diabetic Retinopathy in Type 2 Diabetes Mellitus, Journal of Diabetes Research, May, 2015.

 4. M.K.
 Jeenger, et al, Curcumin: a pleiotropic phytonutrient in diabetic complications, Nutrition, February, 2015